From home to hospitality: Evaluating the pros and cons of Airbnb for self-employed landlords

 Great places to buy a holiday homecredit

 Property is an excellent investment – one of the best.
-If you buy wisely, there’s a lot of profit to be made.
+Buy wisely, and there’s a lot of profit to be made.
 If you don’t want to buy a property to lease out, a second property can make a wonderful holiday home.
 If you have a some money to spare, here are some great places to buy a relaxing retreat.

 Balcony of a city apartment